-The Department of Homeland Security (DHS) Office of Emergency Communications (OEC) plays a role in supporting response efforts by ensuring that its stakeholders have the tools needed to communicate during steady state and emergency operations.
-OEC manages priority telecommunications services programs that support emergency communications and restoration.
-Following response efforts, OEC works with its stakeholders and regional personnel to document best practices and lessons learned to promote improvements in emergency communications during future events.
+The Cybersecurity and Infrastructure Security (CISA) Emergency Communications division plays a role in supporting response efforts by ensuring that its stakeholders have the tools needed to communicate during steady state and emergency operations.
+The CISA Emergency Communications division manages priority telecommunications services programs that support emergency communications and restoration.
+Following response efforts, the CISA Emergency Communications division works with its stakeholders and regional personnel to document best practices and lessons learned to promote improvements in emergency communications during future events.

 The DHS Office of Emergency Communications (OEC) collaborates with the public and private sectors to ensure the national security and emergency preparedness (NS/EP) communications community has access to priority telecommunications and restoration services to communicate under all circumstances.